 "Because in the resurrection they will not marry, nor will be subject to marriage, but will be as angels of God in the spiritual realm.
 But regarding the resurrection of the dead, haven’t you read what was spoken to you by God – ‘I am the God of Abraham and the God of Isaac, and the God of Jacob’?
 God is not the God of the dead, but of the living."
 (Matt.
 22:30-32)This statement by Jesus clarifies "the dead" as being those who are not interested in loving and serving God - or not ready to.
 Their resurrection - the reappearance of their souls - will be within another physical body.
 Those who dedicate their lives to God are among the "resurrection of the living" according to Jesus.

 The exceptions are those representatives of God like Moses, Elijah and John, who appeared in earthly forms in order to teach us love for God.
-But we see clearly that Jesus and the Pharisee Jewish teachers did teach reincarnation - what Jesus calls the "resurrection of the dead."
+But we see clearly that Jesus and the Pharisee teachers did teach reincarnation - what Jesus calls the "resurrection of the dead."

-The doctrine of the unseen soul
+What is the doctrine of the unseen soul?

 After all, the soul or spirit-person is invisible to the eyes.
 This is why we cannot find any physical element missing in a dead body.
 The body is now lifeless, with no personality after death.
 Yet all of the cells and organs - the brain, the heart, the liver and so on - are still there in the dead body.